Fractal Speed

 If this is so, then special relativity

-It may be that at the maximum fractal speed – the speed of light? – the fractal is also at a 'perfect' state of superposition where there is no reference points – and thus no connection to time.
+It may be that at the maximum fractal speed – the speed of light? – the fractal is also at a 'perfect' state of superposition where there are no reference points – and thus no connection to time.

-It may be that at the maximum fractal speed – the speed of light? – the fractal is also at a 'perfect' state of superposition where there is no reference points – and thus no connection to time.
+It may be that at the maximum fractal speed – the speed of light? – the fractal is also at a 'perfect' state of superposition where there are no reference points – and thus no connection to time.

 Comments